Plushtoast/dsa5-foundryVTT/README.md

 ### Current Version and Compatibility:
 3.3.1 - FoundryVTT 9.+
 This system is intended for usage with [Foundry Virtual Tabletop](https://foundryvtt.com/) to play "Das Schwarze Auge" 5th edition.
-If you want to learn more checkout the [German](https://ulisses-spiele.de/virtual-tabletop-dsa-vtt/) or [English](https://ulisses-us.com/ulisses-virtual-tabletops/virtual-tabletop-dsa-vtt/) VTT Page.
+If you want to learn more checkout the [German](https://ulisses-spiele.de/virtual-tabletop-dsa-vtt/) or [English](https://ulisses-us.com/ulisses-virtual-tabletops/virtual-tabletop-dsa-vtt/) VTT Page by Ulisses Spiele.

 ## Installation - Auto Installer
 In the FVTT Game Systems Menu, click Install System and enter the Manifest URL: `https://raw.githubusercontent.com/Plushtoast/dsa5-foundryVTT/foundry9/system.json`